Synonyms: RO4909832, RG1450

 Company: Chugai Pharmaceutical Co., Ltd., Hoffmann-La Roche

 In 2010, Roche started a Phase 2 trial of doses of 105 or 225 mg of gantenerumab injected subcutaneously once a month into 360 participants, and in 2012 expanded the study to a Phase 2/3 registration trial of 799 people.
-Called SCarlet RoAD, this was a multinational, 159-center study of gantenerumab's effect on cognition and function in prodromal Alzheimer's disease; it ran for two years with the option of an additional two years of treatment.
+Called SCarlet RoAD, this multinational, 159-center study of gantenerumab's effect on cognition and function in prodromal Alzheimer's disease delivered treatment for two years with the option of a two year extensio.
 Co-primary endpoints are the Clinical Dementia Rating Sum of Boxes (CDR-SOB) and change in brain amyloid levels as measured by PET.
 The trial included a PET substudy of 90 participants.
 SCarlet RoaD enrolled people aged 50 and older whose memory function tested below normal on the Free and Cued Selective Reminding Test (FCSRT-IR), whose MMSE was 24 or above, whose CDR was 0.5, and who were positive on amyloid PET.
 This is one of first times the new diagnostic criteria by the International Working Group were applied in a large clinical trial.
 At the November 2014 CTAD conference, data were reported to suggest that this screening process worked to enroll a homogenous population of early symptomatic patients whose memory deficit was likely due to underlying Alzheimer's pathology (see Dec 2014 conference news).